jacky-ui/PokeBattle/README.md

 # PokeBattle

-This was a fun little Pokemon game I created using [Pokemon API: https://pokeapi.co/)
+This was a fun little Pokemon game I created using [Pokemon API: https://pokeapi.co/).
+This was created with HTML, CSS, SASS, and JavaScript.
+I've also used Axios for handling HTTP requests